saptarshibasu/aws-study/README.md

   * Works with file format CSV, JSON, Parquet
   * Works with all 3 retrieval options - Expedited, Standard & Bulk
 * Glacier **inventory** (of available objects) is updated every 24 hours - no real time data
+* The archives cannot be uploaded from the S3 Glacier management console directly

 ## CloudFront